dros1986/python_bot/README.md

 ## Setup ##
 1. Download Telegram on your mobile phone
 2. Create a new bot
-..i.
-Open a chat with @BotFather
+  1. Open a chat with @BotFather
-..ii.
-Send command /newbot
+  2. Send command /newbot
-..iii.
-When asked, insert a name and a username for your new bot ..iv.
-BotFather sends you the token to access to your bot.
+  3. When asked, insert a name and a username for your new bot
+  4. BotFather sends you the token to access to your bot.
 Copy it on computer
 2. Download this code on your computer
 3. Open the file matlab_example.py and change the bot_id variable by assigning the token previously taken
-4. Launch the script that will become the server of your telegram bot (requires python 3) ..i. on Windows: python matlab_example.py
+4. Launch the script that will become the server of your telegram bot (requires python 3)
+  1. on Windows: python matlab_example.py
-..ii. on Ubuntu: python3 matlab_example.py
+  2. on Ubuntu: python3 matlab_example.py
 5. Test it by opening a chat with your just-created bot and send him a picture.

 ## Classes ##